Nitish060/oibsip_task1/README.md

 # oibsip_task1
 **This is a Java project on Online Reservation System for Oasis Infobyte internship.**
-**It is based on MySQL for the purpose of database which can be accessed by any authorise person to get information and burden which are being faced by the customers.**
+**It is based on MySQL for the purpose of database which can be accessed by any authorised person to retrieve information and also helps customers for easy use of platform.**

 ***The following shows the steps to run this application:***